-When God chose to come to us, he chose, not merely to arrive humble, but arrive humiliated.
-We laugh with Sarah, the mother of Nations, but we do not leer at her.
-There may have been the odd, angelic instruction to Sampson’s father about how to avoid scissors, but not one about how to avoid scandal.
+When God came to us through the unwed Mary, He chose not merely to arrive humble, but arrive humiliated.
+Everyone laughed with Sarah, the mother of Nations, at her unexpected pregnancy.
+But surely no one leered at her as they leered at the mother of God.
+Everyone wonders at the odd, angelic instruction given to Sampson’s father about how to avoid scissors.
+But certainly no one wonders at the one given to Joseph about how to avoid scandal.

-I might not exactly say that I would have preferred for God to be born of the virgins, Larry and Mary—I don’t know exactly what I would’ve preferred; maybe for God to have been borne on an astroid-bassinet like baby superman, or maybe brought to a doorstep with a lightening scar on his forehead—but, and this is precisely the point, even though I might not say I would have preferred the story to start with little Larry, Jr., I can say I would have preferred it to start with a little less scandal.
+I'm not saying I would have preferred for God to be born to the happily-married virgins, Larry and Mary Smith.
+I don’t know exactly what I would’ve preferred--maybe for God to be borne across the stars on an astroid-bassinet like baby superman, or maybe brought to a doorstep with a lightening scar on his forehead.
+But, and this is precisely my point, even though I'm not saying I would have preferred the story to start with little Larry, Jr, I am saying I would have preferred it to start with a little less scandal.

 I may be more or less familiar with the innocent gazes turned toward babes left on doorsteps, but I know all too well the invectives hurled at a fatherless boy and his unwed mother.